Spodymun/lio-sam-carusi/README.md

 This guide focuses mainly on the quick-start installation using our prepared repository.
 However, it also includes the alternative steps for building the setup from scratch.

-If you choose the from-scratch installation, follow the additional instructions below the install guide to apply the required changes manually.
+N.B: If you choose the from-scratch installation, follow the additional instructions below the install guide to apply the required changes manually.

 ### 1. Create and enter the ROS 2 Jazzy Distrobox container

-Run this in the **host terminal**:
+Run this in the terminal:

 ```bash
 distrobox create --name ros-jazzy --image docker.io/osrf/ros:jazzy-desktop --pull